mortezamg63/Accessing-and-modifying-different-layers-of-a-pretrained-model-in-pytorch/README.md

-# Notes in pytorch to deal with deep learning techniques
+# Notes in pytorch to deal with ConvNets

 ## Accessing and modifying different layers of a pretrained model in pytorch